-As a service to our patients we offer the highest level of screening to test for birth defects if you choose to have these tests performed.
+As a service to our patients, we offer the highest level of pregnancy testing to test for birth defects if you choose to have these tests performed.
 The birth defects that are eligible for screening are:

 - Other genetic conditions more commonly found in the Ashkenazi Jewish population.
 Please alert us if this is your family heritage.

 - Down’s and Trisomy 18: We perform first trimester screening by doing an ultrasound between 11-14 weeks of pregnancy with a blood draw on you, the patient.
 These results put together then give us a risk number for your case at your age of having a baby with the condition.
 For example, a negative result will say that you have a 1/5000 chance of having a baby with Trisomy 18.
 We also offer the MaterniT 21 test on our high risk population and can discuss that if necessary.
 The only definitive test is called an amniocentesis which is a procedure where the doctor takes a little amniotic fluid from around the baby and sends that fluid for chromosome testing.